ryancdickson/www.ccadb.org/cas/incident-report.md

 #### Why is public reporting important?

-Incident and Audit Finding Reports provide lessons learned and transparency about the steps the CA Owner takes to address the immediate issue and prevent future issues.
+Incident Reports provide lessons learned and transparency about the steps the CA Owner takes to address the immediate issue and prevent future issues.
 If the underlying problem goes unfixed, then other issues that share the same root cause will subsequently surface.

 The public reporting process is important because it promotes continuous improvement, information sharing, and highlights opportunities to define and adopt improved practices, policies, and controls.
 Further, public reporting helps convey the implications and impact of an event so that affected stakeholders have an opportunity to assess risk and determine if it warrants further action.
 Together, these activities help build a more secure web.